VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 VVS1 Diamonds

-Diamonds rated as VVS1 feature inclusions that can put the most qualified grader to the test while detecting even under 10x magnification.
+Diamonds graded as VVS1 can put the most qualified grader to the test while detecting even under 10x magnification.
 These microscopic inclusions, which can comprise pinpoints, tiny crystals, or minor internal characteristics, are usually very minute.
 They barely affect the diamond's radiance and aesthetic appeal.

 VVS1 Diamond Clarity